paigeweber13/fine-hardware-visualization/README.md

 ## Long-term:
 ### Problems to fix:
- - manual benchmark off by a factor of 2 - investigate
  - manual benchmark only prints runtime for flops region
    - in other words, runtime_by_tag doesn't seem to work for more than one region